Marcelosmbrrr/devops/README.md

 ## Github Actions

-GitHub Actions é uma ferramenta de automação integrada ao GitHub que permite criar fluxos de trabalho (workflows) para automatizar tarefas relacionadas ao desenvolvimento de software.
+GitHub Actions is an automation tool built into GitHub that allows you to create workflows to automate tasks related to software development.

-- Workflows: Arquivos YAML no diretório .github/workflows, acionados por eventos como push ou pull request.
+- Workflows: YAML files in the .github/workflows directory, triggered by events such as push or pull request.
-- Jobs e Steps: Workflows contêm jobs (executados em paralelo ou sequência) compostos por steps (tarefas individuais).
+- Jobs and Steps: Workflows contain jobs (executed in parallel or sequence) composed of steps (individual tasks).
-- Ações: Blocos de construção que podem ser ações da comunidade ou criadas por você.
+- Actions: Building blocks that can be community actions or created by you.
-- Ambientes e Variáveis: Permitem definir variáveis e usar segredos para informações sensíveis.
+- Environments and Variables: Allow you to define variables and use secrets for sensitive information.
-- Integração: Funciona com diversas ferramentas, facilitando automações em todo o processo de desenvolvimento.
+- Integration: Works with a variety of tools, facilitating automations throughout the development process.